noraliu1212/INCS741/README.md

 ```

 ## Step 2 Implementation of Application using Python Code app.py and docker file
-We have been written our own implementation of Rail Fence Cipher application using python code and Docker file provided by Instructor.
+We have been written our own implementation of Rail Fence Cipher application using python code and Dockerfile provided by Instructor.
 Anyone wish to access to all file could also download them from Canvas through the INCS 741 Group Assignment Submission Part.

 ## Step 3 Build Docker Images